navhealth/infosec/source/sections/04-risk_management_policy.md

 2. Risk analysis and risk management are recognized as important components of CareJourney's corporate compliance program and information security program in accordance with the Risk Analysis and Risk Management implementation specifications within the Security Management standard and the evaluation standards set forth in the HIPAA Security Rule, 45 CFR 164.308(a)(1)(ii)(A), 164.308(a)(1)(ii)(B), 164.308(a)(1)(i), and 164.308(a)(8).
    1. Risk assessments are done throughout product life cycles;
    2. Before the integration of new system technologies and before changes are made to CareJourney physical safeguards; and
-      * These changes do not include routine updates to existing systems, deployments of new systems created based on previously configured systems, deployments of new Customers, or new code developed for operations and management of the CareJourney Platform.
+      * These changes do not include updates to existing products systems, deployments of new systems created based on previously configured systems, deployments of new Customers, or new code developed for operations and management of the CareJourney Platform.
+Such changes will be handled under the Configuration Management Policy.
-   3. While making changes to CareJourney physical equipment and facilities that introduce new, untested configurations.
+   3. While making changes to CareJourney product architecture that introduce new service providers (e.g., a new cloud provider).
    4. CareJourney performs periodic technical and non-technical assessments of the security rule requirements as well as in response to environmental or operational changes affecting the security of ePHI.
 3. CareJourney implements security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to:
    1. Ensure the confidentiality, integrity, and availability of all ePHI CareJourney receives, maintains, processes, and/or transmits for its Customers;